wulfland/MyFlow/index.md

 ## MyFlow: A successful git branching model for DevOps teams

+> This post was first published on [writeabout.net](https://writeabout.net/2021/12/21/myflow-a-successful-git-branching-model-for-devops-teams/).
+Feel free to provide feedback or contribute here on [GitHub](https://github.com/wulfland/MyFlow).

 The most popular workflow for git is still [git-flow](https://nvie.com/posts/a-successful-git-branching-model).
 I did a poll on Twitch with a friend some time ago and still over 50% of the audience said they were using it.
 And this is strange, because even [Vincent Driessen](https://nvie.com/about/), the author of the original post about git-flow, wrote a note in March 2020 in the post that git-flow is not the best workflow for cloud services, apps, or web applications.
 So why is it still so popular?
 I think there are three reasons:

 1. It’s very detailed, specific, and it provides guidance for people that are new to git.